imane0897/Skin-Segmentation-TensorFlow/README.md

     return pred
 ```
 As can be seen, the model has 9 convolutional layers and calculates upto 512 feature maps.
 The architecture is simple to understand, the focus here is on readability.

-# TODOs:
-1. Add model graph for visualization.
-2. Comment code for further readability.
-3. Extend and explain the input pipeline.